 - There’s no such thing as “peak” productivity.
 Many of these statistics emphasize the concept of “maximizing” productivity, or increasing it by specific percentage points, but the reality is, there’s no such thing as “peak” productivity.
 Try not to think of your staff members as constantly climbing toward 100 percent productivity, and instead, try to optimize your environment for a healthy, productive balance.
 Accept your team’s flaws and limitations, and don’t get discouraged when you find one of your new productivity strategies coming up short.
 This is a long-term process, and it won’t always go the way you predict.

-Uncovering Your Own Productivity
+Uncovering Your Own Productivity Statistics

 That’s where EmailAnalytics comes in.
 EmailAnalytics is a productivity tool designed to integrate with Gmail and G Suite—because as you’ve learned, email is a major source of lost productivity, and an imperative source for improving it.
-With EmailAnalytics, you’ll be able to see your busiest email days, track how much time you’re spending on email, and identify key areas for improvement, so you can take an accurate measurement of your current productivity and chart a course to increase it in the future.
+With EmailAnalytics, you’ll be able to see your busiest email days, track how much time you’re spending on email, and identify key areas for improvement, so you can take an accurate measurement of your current productivity statistics and chart a course to increase your productivity in the future.

 Ready to get started with EmailAnalytics?
 Try it now, instantly, with a 14-day free trial.
 No credit card required!